maths/stack-web/README.md

 #### What is not covered in this document

-Instructions for updating the docs website [docs.stack-assessment.org](https://docs.stack-assessment.org).
-The online docs are generated directly from the [main STACK repo](https://github.com/maths/moodle-qtype_stack), so that is also where you will find the [STACK online Docs instructions](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/Developer/Website.md).
+Documentation for the STACK system is held in the docs website [docs.stack-assessment.org](https://docs.stack-assessment.org).
+The online STACK docs are generated directly from the [main STACK repo](https://github.com/maths/moodle-qtype_stack), so that is also where you will find the [STACK online Docs instructions](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/Developer/Website.md).

+An introduction to git and markdown are given in a more detailed guide to [updating this website](WebsiteDocs/WebsiteUpdates/).

 ## Website framework